Gyanreyer/react-hover-video-player/docs/README.md

 **Type**: `boolean` | **Default**: `false`

-`restartOnPaused` accepts a boolean value which will toggle whether the video should be reset to the start every time it is paused after the user stops hovering. `restartOnPaused` is false by default so it will retain the current place in the video.
+`restartOnPaused` accepts a boolean value which will toggle whether the video should be reset to the start every time it is paused or resume from the previous time it was at.

 ```jsx
 <HoverVideoPlayer